arrow-left

 • Backgrounds should be one color.

-Coolors is a free color palette generator that supports color blindness adjustments, along with many other tools, including palette generation from an image.
+Coolors arrow-up-rightis a free color palette generator that supports color blindness adjustments, along with many other tools, including palette generation from an image.

 💡 GRIDBit: 1 in 12 men are colorblind.
 Colorblindness can happen at any point--even after birth.